SmartVoltISA/Omega-lab-.--.-/README.md

 This project is licensed under the [MIT License](LICENSE).

 *Ω-Lab is an open hypothesis.
-Use it, test it, break it, rebuild it..*
+Use it, test it, break it, rebuild it.*